ihorkatkov/beetle/doc_src/Tutorial.md

 ## (Advanced) using multiple backends at the same time

-Hammer can be configured to start multiple backends, which can then be referred to separately when checking a rate-limit.
+Beetle can be configured to start multiple backends, which can then be referred to separately when checking a rate-limit.
 In this example we configure both and ETS backend under the key `:in_memory`, and a Redis backend under the key `:redis`...